 (If you’ve never tried Airbnb, use this link to save $40 on your first booking and give me a $20 travel credit.
 But you have to use the credit immediately or it seems to vanish L )

 We loved staying in the country, and Airbnb offers a number of options in the area.
 But there are also more traditional lodgings in Saudarkrokur itself.
-Reviews, prices, and booking options can be found on both TripAdvisor and Booking.com (affiliate links).
+Reviews, prices, and booking options can be found on both TripAdvisor, Booking.com, Hotels.com, and Expedia.

 Day 2: Northern Iceland from Sagafjörður to Mývatn/Húsavík